Skip to content

 Selecting an Optimizer#

 The characteristics of your search space, as represented in the pipeline_space=, play a crucial role in determining which optimizer NePS will choose.
-This automatic selection process ensures that the strategy aligns with the specific requirements and nuances of your search space, thereby optimizing the effectiveness of the hyperparameter and/or architecture optimization.
+This automatic selection process ensures that the optimizer aligns with the specific requirements and nuances of your search space, thereby optimizing the effectiveness of the hyperparameter and/or architecture optimization.